kanaka/data-defined-systems/docs/presentations/source/presentation.md

     runtime.
 - conlink network configuration in a compose file looks like this:
   - this shows conlink config defined at the top-level and within a service
+- can also be specified in separate network config files.

 ---